What is the most important tool in the children's yoga lesson?

 I have many examples that illustrate the benefits of the portability of the stand.
 Tania is Year 1 child from Russia who suffers from cerebral palsy.
 This makes moving around difficult without her walking frame.
 I move the timetable to her so that she can point out her favourite posture and practice her English at the same time.

 Posture Cards & Game Cards

 Typically my timetable consists of posture cards and game cards showing which games are to be played.
-Here are some examples of my posture and games cards.
+You can see some examples of my posture and games cards in the picture.

 Pupils can clearly identify which postures and games make up the lesson and the running order.

 When a visual timetable is a regular part of the lesson there are many benefits.
 For example, it sends out a clear message to your pupils and other teaching staff that you have planned the lesson, that there is, indeed, structure, and that you are professional and know what you are doing.

 There have been several occasions when classes have arrived earlier than scheduled after the break, or I have been delayed.
 Invariably I arrive in the hall to find the whole class waiting for me quietly in Good Sitting Posture.
 Why?
 Because they can take their direction from the visual timetable and they know what my expectations are in terms of their behaviour and attitude.